 The rest of the tourist traps are the same as any major city with lots of visitors.
 People trying to sell you this or that or trying to persuade you to visit one place or another.
 Just smile and keep walking.

-8. Be Alert
+8. Be alert

 When you’re on the street or on transit, just make sure to be aware and keep your belongings close.
-It will also help if you avoid speaking loudly or looking at a large map — just don’t draw attention to yourself as a tourist.
+It will also help if you avoid speaking loudly in English or looking at a large map — just don’t draw attention to yourself as a tourist.

 To avoid looking so much like a tourist, make sure to study the maps of the transit and the city beforehand.
 The metro is pretty easy to navigate as it only has three lines (older Lines A and B and more recent Line C).
 There are a few trams, but they’re similarly easy to use.
 The buses can be trickier, but as long as you know which one you need and where to get off, they’re fine.